mahdi-shafiei/STAT-4830/index.md

 ### Feedback loop

-- I will meet with each group about three times:
-  1. **Week 3**: Check project scope and direction.
-  2. **Mid-Semester**: Reflect on progress and address challenges.
+- I will meet with each group semi-weakly to discuss project scope and direction, reflect on progress and address challenges, and check in before deliverable are due.
-  3. **Late-Semester**: Final check-in before presentations.

 - Additional questions are welcome anytime.